JavaScript is required

 Talking about the weather in German - Banner

-Basic german weather nouns you need to know
+Basic German weather nouns

 Let's start with the fundamental weather words.
-These are the building blocks for talking about the weather in german.
+These are the building blocks for talking about the weather in German.

 das Wetter means "the weather" itself.
 You'll use this constantly: "Wie ist das Wetter?"
 (How's the weather?)